ADB's Work in Sustainable Transport

 Financing and the private sector

 Transport improvements have not kept pace with the growth in demand and transport remains a critical development bottleneck, according to ADBI.
 In the next decade, the countries of Asia and the Pacific will need to invest $2.5 trillion for transport alone.
-In the past decade, ADB assisted some DMCs with policy, legal, regulatory and institutional arrangements to support increased private sector participation in transport.
-Through its public sector operations it helped governments introduce additional forms of private participation, such as build–operate–transfer (BOT) concessions for toll roads and bridges, public transport service concessions, and performance and area based operation and maintenance contracts.
+In the past decade, ADB assisted some DMCs with policy, legal, regulatory, and institutional arrangements to support increased private sector participation in transport.
+Through its public sector operations it helped governments introduce additional forms of private participation, such as build–operate–transfer (BOT) concessions for toll roads and bridges, public transport service concessions, and performance and area-based operation and maintenance contracts.
 Overall, ADB's direct private sector lending for transport has been very modest.
-This reflects a series of problems and challenges, some concerning the wider environment for transport PPPs in DMCs, and others concerning limitations in ADB's approach to supporting transport PPPs.
+This reflects a series of problems and challenges, some concerning the wider environment for transport public–private partnerships (PPPs) in DMCs, and others concerning limitations in ADB's approach to supporting transport PPPs.